Turing-Projects-melatran/enigma/README.md

 # Engima Final Project

+Enigma is inspired by how Alan Turing cracked the enigma code.
+This is a test-driven object-oriented solution that can decrypt and encrypt messages.
-This is the final independent project for Mod1.
+This is a final project for Turing School of Software and Design for the Backend Engineering program in Mod 1.

+Visit [here](https://backend.turing.io/module1/projects/enigma/index) for information about the project

 ### Self Assessment